MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-sc-config-mgr.md

 5. On the Components page, in addition to the default selection of **Microsoft Data Access Components (MDAC/ADO) support**, select the **Microsoft Diagnostics and Recovery Toolkit (DaRT)** checkbox, and click **Next**.
 6. On the Customization page, select the **Use a custom background bitmap file** checkbox, and under **UNC path**, type or browse to **\\\SRV1\Sources$\OSD\Branding\contoso.bmp**, and then click **Next** twice.
 It will take a few minutes to generate the boot image.
 7. Click **Finish**.
-8. Right-click the **Zero Touch WinPE x64** boot image, and then click **Distribute Content**.
+8. In the console display pane, right-click the **Zero Touch WinPE x64** boot image, and then click **Distribute Content**.
 9. In the Distribute Content Wizard, click **Next**, click **Add** and select **Distribution Point**, select the **SRV1.CONTOSO.COM** checkbox, click **OK**, click **Next** twice, and then click **Close**.
-10. Use the CMTrace application to view the **distmgr.log** file and verify that the boot image has been distributed.
+10. Use the CMTrace application to view the **distmgr.log** file again and verify that the boot image has been distributed.
 To open CMTrace, type the following command at an elevated Windows PowerShell prompt on SRV1:

     ```
     Invoke-Item 'C:\Program Files\Microsoft Configuration Manager\tools\cmtrace.exe'